Pete and Annette had gotten into a constant battle in their relationship and they knew they had to stop the unfair criticism but didn’t know how.

 She tightened up and defended herself and her kids.

-If occurred to her that she didn’t have to defend anyone or anything because they money she was giving them was her money from her parent’s trust–and she had a final say in how it was spent.
+It occurred to her that she didn’t have to defend anyone or anything because they money she was giving them was her money from her parents’ trust–and she had a final say in how it was spent.